10+ JavaScript Closures Interview Questions 2025: Scope, Memory & Loop Problems

-What single JavaScript concept powers React hooks, enables private variables, and appears in nearly every technical interview?
-Closures.
+Closures power React hooks, enable private variables, and appear in nearly every JavaScript technical interview.
 They're so fundamental that they're built into the language itself—yet most candidates either over-explain them or can't give a practical example.
-Here's how to nail this question.

 function createCounter() {